docsforadobe/premiere-scripting-guide/docs/general/properties.md

 **Description**

 Set property value.
-NOTE: For any file paths to be used in Premiere Pro’s preferences, a trailing path seperator is mandatory.
+NOTE: For any file paths to be used in Premiere Pro's preferences, a trailing path seperator is mandatory.

 **Parameters**